cesargomez89/inspiration-dotfiles/README.md

 ### After Install

-The first time openning neovim you have to use: `:PlugInstall` to install all the plugins, then reopen nvim.
+The first time openning neovim you have to use: `, + pi` to install all the plugins, then reopen nvim.

 In order to get the font icons working you have to install the respective nerd font.
 The current font is [Insconsolata Nerd Font](https://github.com/ryanoasis/nerd-fonts).